Tel: 01236 425242

 Do I need a Bible?

-No. Someone will read from the bible during the service,if you would like to follow the words, bibles are provided on every row of seats and the page number will also be announced at the start of the reading.
+No. Someone will read from the bible during the service,if you would like to follow the words, bibles are provided on request.
 Most people prefer just to listen.

 ** PVG - protection of vunerable groups - background and ongoing criminal activity disclosure - enhanced checks under the Church's Safeguarding Scheme